CogStack/cogstack-nlp/CONTRIBUTING.md

 - Suggesting new features
 - Contributing to code

-The following subsections will go into a little more detail regarding each of the above.
+The following subsections will go into a little more detail regarding each of the above:

-## Reporting Issues
+### Reporting Issues

 Some things to remember when reporting an issue:
 - Describe the issue clearly